 The Project Authority is: TBD

 Name: Title: Organization: Address:

 Phone number: Email:

 The Project Authority is the representative of the department or agency for whom the Work is being carried out under the Contract, and is responsible for the day-to-day management of the Contract.

 Note: Invoices must not to be sent to the Project Authority directly.
-Invoices to the address indicated on page 1 of the Contract, section C8. ices must be
+Invoices must be sent to the address indicated on page 1 of the Contract, section C8.

 1.1.3.
 Contractor's Authorized Representative

 The Contractor's Authorized Representative is: TBD

-Name: Title: Organization: Address:
+Name:

 Phone number: Email: